perrochon/gb/TUTORIAL.md

 # UX Navigation

-* Double click on stars, planets and ships pans and zooms to the target.
+* Double click on stars, planets and ships panzooms to the target.
 Double click on empty space zooms out.
 * Single click on stars, planets, and ships brings up the details window.
 Single click on empty space closes it.
-* Drag, pinch-zoom and double-click-drag pans and zooms the map.
+* Drag, pinch-zoom, and double-click-drag pans, zooms, and panzooms the map.
+* (+) in a detail window panzooms to what's described in the window.
+Click on (*) to panzoom to it's star.
 * Double click on a planet pins the planet in a "geo-centric" view.
 Everything will now move around the plannet.
   Double click on a star, or zoom out to go back to regular heliocentric mode.